abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-1-azure-arc-servers/Getting-Started-V2.md

 1. After scanning, click **Next** to proceed.

 1. On your phone, enter the number shown on your computer screen in the Authenticator app and select **Next**.

-1. If prompted to stay signed in, you can click "No."

-1. If a **Welcome to Microsoft Azure** pop-up window appears, simply click "Maybe Later" to skip the tour.

 1. If you see the pop-up **Stay Signed in?**, click **No**.

    ![](.././media/GS9.png)

-1. If you see the pop-up **You have free Azure Advisor recommendations!**, close the window to continue the lab.

-1. If a **Welcome to Microsoft Azure** popup window appears, click **Maybe Later** to skip the tour.

 1. If you see the pop-up **You have free Azure Advisor recommendations!**, close the window to continue the lab.